jeffelin/todo_app_v1/README.md

 # Todo Backend API

 V1 is a RESTful API built with Node.js, Express, Docker, and Prisma ORM for managing todos with user authentication.
-V2 (if requested) includes Supabase, Stripe, Google Cloud, and OpenAI with the full stack Next.js set up.
+V2 (if requested) includes Supabase, Stripe, Google Cloud, and OpenAI with Next.js set up for any deployable full stack application.

 ## 🚀 Features